AllenInstitute/ecephys_spike_sorting/README.md

 https://github.com/AllenInstitute/ecephys_spike_sorting

-Modules for spike-sorting Allen Institute Neuropixels data.
+Modules for processing [E]xtra[C]ellular [E]lectro[PHYS]iology data from Neuropixels probes.

 These modules take data saved by the [Open Ephys GUI](https://github.com/open-ephys/plugin-gui) and prepare it for spike sorting by [Kilosort2](https://github.com/MouseLand/Kilosort2).
 Following the spike-sorting step (using the [kilosort helper](ecephys_spike_sorting/modules/kilosort_helper/README.md) module), we clean up the outputs and calculate mean waveforms and quality metrics for each unit.

 This code is still under development, and we welcome feedback about any step in the pipeline.

 Further documentation can be found in each module's README file.
+For more information on Kilosort2, please read through the [GitHub wiki](https://github.com/MouseLand/Kilosort2/wiki).

 ## Modules